wikimedia/wikipedia-ios/README.md

 `brew install carthage`

 We use [Carthage](https://github.com/Carthage/Carthage) as our dependency manager.
 It is required to build the project.
 After installing carthage, (or running `scripts/setup`) you should be able to build & run in Xcode. `scripts/carthage_bootstrap` is run as a build step by Xcode.
-Your first build will take awhile as the dependencies are built.
+Your first build will take a while as the dependencies are built.
 Subsequent builds will re-use the prebuilt dependencies.

 ### Clang-Format